 With one of the nation’s top healthcare systems, academic medical schools at Florida Atlantic University, Nova Southeastern University, and University of Miami, Palm Beach County has the ideal location from which to build a company from “bench to bedside.”
 Palm Beach County is economically also one of the state’s largest agricultural centers, providing noteworthy opportunities for companies within the agricultural life sciences segment.
 Notably, with our world-class anchor research institutions, Palm Beach County is the most significant neuroscience research hub in the country, blending internationally-recognized research institutions with a neuroscience-supportive community and healthcare system.
 With our available talent, supportive academic partnerships, highly-desirable climate, and Florida’s pro-business environment, Palm Beach County is the ideal home for life sciences companies.

 The life sciences cluster in Palm Beach County can be characterized as “bench to bed.”
-It is anchored by two world-renowned research institutions, the Scripps Florida Research Institute and the Max Planck Florida Institute for Neuroscience.
+Located within the North Palm Beach Life Science Corridor are two world-renowned research institutions, the Scripps Florida Research Institute and the Max Planck Florida Institute for Neuroscience.
 Scripps Florida’s six cutting-edge departments explore cancer, chemistry, neuroscience, immunology and microbial sciences, metabolism and aging, and molecular therapeutics.
 Max Planck’s departments focus on bio-imaging, bio-sensing, and cellular mechanisms.

 The Business Development Board of Palm Beach County’s Life Sciences Team